0xCryptoHorse/run-buddy/README.md

 # run-buddy

-Creating a run-buddy website for training and educational purposes
+Creating a run-buddy website for people interested in working out, excercsing and finding buddies similar to their interest.